 In 1911, the University of Hong Kong (HKU) was founded as the city's first institute of higher education.

-In 1924, Kai Tak Airport began its operations in Hong Kong.
+In 1924, Kai Tak Airport began operation in Hong Kong.

 In 1937, at the start of the Second Sino-Japanese War, Governor Geoffry Northcote declared Hong Kong a neutral zone.

-In 1940, the colonial government evacuated all British women and children from Hong Kong in preparation for a possible attack.
+In 1940, the colonial government prepared for a possible attack and evacuated all British women and children.

-On 30 August 1945, the British resumed control of Hong Kong, marking the end of the Japanese occupation.
+In August 1945, the British resumed control of Hong Kong.

-In 1949, more refugees crossed the border into Hong Kong when the Chinese Communist Party took control of mainland China.
+In 1949, more refugees crossed the border when the Chinese Communist Party took control of mainland China.

-In 1963, the Chinese University of Hong Kong (CUHK) was established to provide university education using Chinese as the primary language of instruction.
+In 1963, The Chinese University of Hong Kong (CUHK) was established.

 The last reported instance of snowfall in Hong Kong was on Tai Mo Shan in 1975.

-In 1976, the first modern dragon boat competition was organized as part of the Tourism Board's efforts.
+The first modern dragon boat race was organized in 1976 as part of the Tourism Board's efforts.

 Since resumption of cross-boundary train service in 1979, many rail and road links have been improved and constructed, facilitating trade between regions.